2024 Exoplanet Archive News

 Our first release for 2024 features HD 63433 d—the closest, young, Earth-sized planet discovered to date!
 According to the discovery paper, this planet is located ~22 parsecs from Earth and is the smallest confirmed planet with an age less than 500 Myr.
 Check out the archive's HD 63433 System Overview page and read the NASA media release for details.

 Two additional planets added this week are OGLE-2019-BLG-1180L b and KMT-2021-BLG-1770L b.
-The planets have been added to the Planetary Systems Table and its companion table the Planetary Systems Composite Table, where you can view, filter, sort, and download data.
+The planets have been added to the Planetary Systems Table and its companion table the Planetary Systems Composite Data Table, where you can view, filter, sort, and download data.
 Their data are also available in our Microlensing Planets table.

 News panel image credit: NASA/Ames/JPL-Caltech/T. Pyle